AbhinavT01/ADVANCE-OCR-SYSTEM/README.md

-# COTTHETA LLC OCR System
+# ADVANCE OCR System

-## **COTTHETA LLC OCR System**
+## ** Advance  OCR System**

-This repository houses an advanced OCR system developed during my internship at CotTheta LLC.
-The system excels in detecting and extracting text, autofilling extracted information into specified fields, and accurately identifying documents with paragraphs and handwritten content.
+This repository houses an advanced OCR system that excels in detecting and extracting text, autofilling extracted information into specified fields, and accurately identifying documents with paragraphs and handwritten content.
 It also robustly detects tabular data, whether handwritten or digital, enhancing its versatility in document processing."
 The results are then displayed on a Flask web server.

 ### Table of Contents